 - Teach the game to thousands upon thousands of people in Southern California throughout his 44-year career with the Kings, the vast majority having grown up in an area where hockey wasn’t even an afterthought yet.
 What is icing?
 What is offsides?
 Why was that a penalty?
 Why wasn’t that a penalty?
 Bob taught so many, including a ten-year-old in 1973 who was playing roller hockey in a Culver City schoolyard but only got to watch the relative handful of Kings games that were broadcast on KHJ-TV 9 here in the Los Angeles area, with the rest only on radio.

 - Talk with fans, media—everyone who wants to—about the Kings and the National Hockey League.
-As he has often said, and he reiterated this during the press conference, Bob has always enjoyed talking with Kings fans and he always makes time to do so.
+As he has often said, and he reiterated this during the press conference, Bob has always enjoyed talking with Kings fans and he always made time to do so.

 Undoubtedly, without Bob teaching us the game during each broadcast, it’s probably safe to say that the Kings would not be where they are today, and it is likely that they would still be seeking their first Stanley Cup Championship—fan interest in the team would be nowhere near what it is today and it follows that ownership might’ve responded in kind, in terms of investing in the team.
 The Kings might not even exist today without Bob’s yeoman’s work throughout his career to build interest in the team and hockey in Southern California.